EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

                     item_permission: ['ROLE_SUPER_ADMIN', 'ROLE_HUMAN_RESOURCES']
         # ...

+In the "show" view, if the user doesn't have permission they will see an appropriate error message (and you'll see a detailed error message in the application logs).

-To avoid confusion and pagination errors, if the user doesn't have permission to see some items, an empty row will be displayed at the bottom of the list with a message explaining that they don't have enough permissions to see all items:
+In the "list/search" views, to avoid confusion and pagination errors, if the user doesn't have permission to see some items, an empty row will be displayed at the bottom of the list with a message explaining that they don't have enough permissions to see some items:

 .. image:: ../images/easyadmin-list-hidden-results.png
    :alt: List view with some results hidden because user does not have enough permissions